French battleship Charles Martel: General characteristics and machinery

 Charles Martel was 115.49 m long between perpendiculars and 121.59 m long overall.
 The ship had a beam of 21.71 m, a forward draft of 7.6 m and a draft of 8.4 m at the stern.
 She displaced 11839 t at normal load and 12145 t at full load.
-Charles Martels hull was subdivided by 13 transverse bulkheads into 14 watertight compartments and she was fitted with a ram bow.
+Charles Martel's hull was subdivided by 13 transverse bulkheads into 14 watertight compartments and she was fitted with a ram bow.
 Her forecastle gave her a high freeboard forward, but her quarterdeck was cut down to the main deck level aft.
 Her hull was given a marked tumblehome to give the 27 cm guns wide fields of fire.
 Like earlier Huin designs, Charles Martel had a very tall superstructure; she was equipped with two heavy military masts, with a tall flying deck between them.
 In service, the tall superstructure made her top-heavy, though her high freeboard made her very seaworthy.
 She normally had a crew of 651 officers and enlisted men, which increased to 751 when serving as a flagship.

 Charles Martel had two vertical, three-cylinder triple-expansion steam engines manufactured by Schneider-Creusot; each engine drove a single three-bladed, 5.7 m screw using steam supplied by twenty-four Lagrafel d'Allest water-tube boilers at a maximum pressure of 15 kg/cm2.
 The boilers were divided into four boiler rooms and were ducted into two funnels.
 Her engines were rated at 13070 PS, which was intended to give the ship a speed of 17 kn normally and up to 18 kn using forced draft.
 During her sea trials on 5 May 1897, Charles Martel reached a speed of 18.13 kn from 14997 PS.
 The ship could carry a maximum of 908 MT of coal, which gave her a range of 2218 nmi at a speed of 13.81 kn.
 Her 83-volt electrical power was provided by four 600-ampere dynamos.